Dissipation induced elastic-mode instability with topological excitation in holographic non-equilibrium steady cnoidal wave supersolid: Abstract

 \section{Abstract}

 The possible existence of an exotic phase of matter rigid like a solid but able to sustain persistent and dissipation-less flow like a superfluid, a ``supersolid'', has been the subject of intense theoretical and experimental efforts since the discovery of superfluidity in Helium-4.
-Recently, it has been proposed that nonlinear periodic modulations known as \textit{cnoidal waves}, that naturally emerge in Bose-Einstein condensates, provide a promising platform to find and study supersolidity in nonequilibrium phases of matter.
+Recently, it has been proposed that nonlinear periodic modulations known as \textit{cnoidal waves}, that naturally emerge in Bose-Einstein condensates, provide a promising platform to find and study supersolidity in non-equilibrium phases of matter.
 Nevertheless, so far the analysis has been limited to a one-dimensional zero-temperature system.
-By combining the dissipative Gross-Pitaevskii equation with a finite temperature holographic model, we show that the proposed cnoidal wave supersolid phases of matter are always energetically and dynamically unstable at finite temperature.
-We ascribe this instability to the dynamics of the ``elastic'' Goldstone mode arising as a direct consequence of translational order.
-Finally, we study the dynamical instability of the supersolid state and connect it to the production of topological defects during the relaxation towards a final homogeneous equilibrium state with smaller superflow current, similar to the Landau instability dynamics in superfluids.
-Our results suggest that the supersolidity of cnoidal waves can emerge only as a transient phenomenon and not as a truly equilibrium and stable ground state.
+By combining the dissipative Gross-Pitaevskii equation with a finite temperature holographic model, we show that the proposed cnoidal wave supersolid phases of matter are dynamically unstable at finite temperature.
+We ascribe this instability to the dynamics of the “elastic” Goldstone mode, which arises as a direct consequence of translational order in the presence of dissipation, and establish a direct connection between the elastic-mode instability of the supersolid state and the nucleation of topological excitations during the relaxation towards a homogeneous equilibrium state, which resembles the Landau instability in superfluids.
+Finally, we numerically confirm the dominant role of the elastic-mode instability in the collision between cnoidal waves in the strong dissipation limit.\\